 We knew that DeGeneres had been charitable and generous for years, but with a talk show that has been on television since 2003, winning 38 Emmys and 14 People's Choice Awards, it hadn't dawned on anyone the astronomical amount of money DeGeneres has given away.

-We learned that she raised $12.5 million for breast cancer, more than $10 million for families affected by Hurricane Katrina, and more than $21 million to individuals and families who shared their stories on her show.
+But now we know that she has raised $12.5 million for breast cancer, more than $10 million for families affected by Hurricane Katrina, and more than $21 million to individuals and families who shared their stories with her.
 DeGeneres has even inspired her audience to donate more than $35 million of their own.
+And that's just the tip of the iceberg.

-Here are just a few of the many, many surprising and inspiring moments that DeGeneres changed lives.
+Here are just a few of the many, many surprising and inspiring moments when DeGeneres changed lives.

 You are likely one of the 3.3 million people who retweeted DeGeneres' famous Oscar selfie featuring Jennifer Lawrence, Bradley Cooper, Meryl Streep, Brad and Angie, Kevin Spacey, Julia Roberts, and for no apparent reason, Lupita Nyong'o's brother.
 Since the photo was taken with a Samsung phone, Samsung agreed to donate a dollar for every retweet to the charity of DeGeneres' choice.
 She chose two: St. Jude's Children's Hospital and The Humane Society, so Samsung gave each charity $1.5 million apiece.